 Wetland and Natural Environments

-In 2009, Nicole Champoux, our Elementary Program Director, received an ING Unsung Heroes Scholarship award.
+In 2009, we received an ING Unsung Heroes Scholarship award.
 The award money was used to develop natural resource management curricula, looking at water and power usage on campus.
 The school purchased wetland and soil testing kits, solar education kits including solar ovens, and a power house kit, which students use on the protected wetlands on our campus.

-In 2009, Nicole Champoux, our Elementary Program Director, received an ING Unsung Heroes Scholarship award.
+In 2009, we received an ING Unsung Heroes Scholarship award.
 The award money was used to develop natural resource management curricula, looking at water and power usage on campus.
 The school purchased wetland and soil testing kits, solar education kits including solar ovens, and a power house kit, which students use on the protected wetlands on our campus.

 Community Contributions